Renters' Rights Act Compliance Checklist: Everything Landlords Must Do Before May 2026

 Tenancy Agreements

-- Update your tenancy agreement template to remove references to fixed terms and Section 21
+- Update your tenancy agreement template to remove references to fixed terms and Section 21—Section 4 of the Act mandates periodic tenancies only

 - Ensure the agreement reflects the periodic tenancy structure